 - Sensitive Personal Data: health and medical information, racial or ethnic origin, religion.

-- Website Access Details: your computers unique identifier (e.g. IP Address), the date and time you accessed the Website, passwords to access alerts preferences.
+- Website Access Details: your computers unique identifier (e.g. IP Address), the date and time you accessed the website, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, passwords to access alerts preferences.

 7. Purposes And Use of Personal Data

 The main purposes for using your personal information is (where applicable):

 - to facilitate the delivery of the requested services (including updates) offered by the EPC;